saber-games/saber-delivery-deploy/README.md

 ### Retracker-local based on torrust-tracker deployment

-- Create A or CNAME record "retracker-local.saber3d.net" in your local DNS server (domain based or caching) pointing to the server running torrust-tracker service.
-This is current proxy server in our case.
+- Create DNS record as instructed

-- Installing torrust-tracker (it is assumed that you continue with the commands from the step above)
+- Install torrust-tracker (it is assumed that you continue with the commands on the same server from the step above)

 ```sh
 ansible-playbook -i $SERVER, --connection=local playbook/torrust-tracker/install.yml